Everything We Know About Tesla Model 3 2022

 As the cheapest EV wearing the Tesla badge, Model 3 is undoubtedly the most popular offering from the American EV brand.
+According to statistics, it was actually the most popular electric vehicle in 2019-2020.
 The car has single-handedly changed the landscape of the EV movement in the American markets and is constantly masking strides to expand across the globe.
 There are no over the top upgrades to the Model 3 as of now.
 The company has not announced any official changes to date for the 2021 model year and it still is a part of the first generation.
 That being said, Tesla is always subtle with their updates.

 New General Features